 Recent trials showed that mechanical thrombectomy is effective in acute ischemic stroke caused by large vessel occlusion.
-The speed and success of thrombus removal is variable.
-Series of thrombus removal is variable.
-Series antegrade flow and cerebral perfusion.
+1-7 The speed and success of thrombus removal is variable.
+8-12 Often, several thrombectomy maneuvers are necessary to restore antegrade flow and cerebral perfusion.
 However, it is uncertain whether flow restoration after multiple thrombectomy maneuvers is still followed by a good clinical outcome.
 Currently, there is no consensus on a maximum number of maneuver attempts in cases where the thrombus cannot be removed promptly.
 Hence, the decision to abort the procedure for technical futility is mostly at the discretion of the individual operator.
 To address this question, we retrospectively analyzed the impact of thrombectomy maneuver count on recanalization and clinical outcome.